zhaolinxu/cat-zh/README.md

 * Every solution to a problem should create a new problem

 * Design things difficult first and address them with upgrades later
-    * For gods sake never ever nerf anything
+    * For god's sake never ever nerf anything

 * Think how things will scale at later stages.
 You have a rare resource that cost 1M unobtainium?
 Someone will be able to farm trillions of them.